hba777/Real-Estate-Website/README.md

 3. Make your changes and commit them (`git commit -m 'Add a new feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Let me know if you'd like further adjustments or additional sections!